David22zambrano/SEMILLERO-VII/README.md

 Bulletin friday
 10/ June ~ 2022.

-In my ten week working at sincosoft
+In my ten week working at sincosoft I Can do better code, Also I can understand too much concepts of JS.
+On 9th day of JS-30 we can upload files to localStorage.
+For the next week